fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

      duplicate, 1, which occurs three times.

-   Do **not** use any additional data structure, such as hash tables, hash sets, etc. We can add it has a new operations on our Sequence ADT, as follows:
+   Do **not** use any additional data structure, such as hash tables, hash sets, etc.

+   We can add it has a new operations on our Sequence class, as
+   follows:

    .. code-block:: java